Ocawesome101/cpu-related-things/fc1/assembler/README.txt

 This assembler uses a very simple and relatively standard assembly language syntax, with the most noticeable peculiarity being its use of * to denote special directives.
 Labels are denoted with a . and may be accessed anywhere in the program.
 Arguments may be separated with a comma (,), one or more spaces ( ), or both.
 Comments are prefixed with a semicolon (;).
 See the included assembly files for examples.

+A highlighting file for [Neo]Vim is included in this tree.
+To make Vim automatically recognize the file type, create `ftdetect/fca.vim` in the appropriate configuration directory, with the contents

+  autocmd BufRead,BufNewFile *.fca setfiletype fca

 Available directives are:

   *offset number